Decomposition Theory Meets Reliability Analysis: Processing of Computation-Intensive Dependent Tasks over Vehicular Clouds with Dynamic Resources: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We introduced {\tt RP-VC$_n$}, which is a general methodology for reliable processing of CI-Apps consisting of several dependent sub-tasks in a semi-dynamic VC. {\tt RP-VC$_n$} is a unified framework for reliable processing of both DAG- and UG-structured CI-Apps through partitioning them into several groups dispersed across vehicles to battle the resource deficiency of a single vehicle and enhance the \textit{C-MTTF}.
 We introduced stochastic event systems (SeS) to specify a class of stochastic systems and demonstrated that a semi-dynamic VC under {\tt RP-VC$_n$} is an SeS.
-We then modeled {\tt RP-VC} via a non-trivial time-inhomogeneous semi-Markov process (I-SMP) and characterized the dynamics of I-SMP through developing $\langle e\rangle$-algebra.
-Using $\langle e\rangle$-algebra, we relaxed the innate complexities of I-SMP via proposing \textit{decomposition theorem} and transforming I-SMP into a decomposed time-homogeneous semi-Markov process (i.e., D-SMP).
+We then modeled {\tt RP-VC} via a non-trivial semi-Markov process ($\beta$-SMP) and characterized the dynamics of $\beta$-SMP through developing $\langle e\rangle$-algebra.
+Using $\langle e\rangle$-algebra, we relaxed the innate complexities of $\beta$-SMP via proposing \textit{decomposition theorem} and transforming $\beta$-SMP into a decomposed semi-Markov process (i.e., D-SMP).
 Relying on D-SMP, we then calculated the \textit{C-MTTF} of our methodology.
 In addition to multiple future work directions discussed in the paper, we intend to extend the analysis of {\tt RP-VC$_n$} to scenarios with more replications of groups dispersed across vehicles.
+Also, efficient recruitment of new vehicles (e.g., considering outage probability of links) is an interesting future work.

 \pgfplotscreateplotcyclelist{customlist3}{ {red!80!yellow,mark=*,dashed}, {blue!80!yellow,mark=square}, {red!50!yellow,mark=star}, {red!50!blue,mark=diamond}, }